 Herod was troubled because he was the king and he was comfortable.
-He enjoyed his position, his power, he enjoyed being able to make his own decisions and run his own life.
-He was troubled because suddenly there was a threat to all of that.
+He enjoyed his position and his power; he enjoyed being able to make his own decisions and run his own life.
+He was troubled because suddenly there was a threat to all that.
+Important people were trying to discover what God was doing, and what God was doing felt threatening to him.
 He was like a mama bear ready to defend her cubs.
 Only the cubs weren't cute little baby bears, the cubs were his lifestyle, his throne, and his power.

-You see, not everyone is thrilled when God shows up in their life for a surprise visit.
+Not everyone is thrilled when God shows up in their life for a surprise visit.
 Some people feel threatened by God.
-They're afraid of changes they'll have to make, of what they might lose, if God is real and here right now.
-They've made plans for life that don't include God, or that only include Him occasionally, and always in a safe and ceremonial way, always at a distance - maybe at holidays and funerals, but never center-stage in daily life.
-They don't feel a real need for God, and they sure don't want any surprises from Him.
+They're afraid of changes they'll have to make, or of what they might lose, if God is real and here right now.
+They've made plans for life that don't include God, or that only include Him occasionally, and always in a very safe and ceremonial way, always at a distance - maybe at holidays and funerals, but never center-stage in daily life.